Arafly/Mern_Stack/Mernstack.md

 ```

-Hint: You can use the Editor feature in GCP, by clicking "Open Editor" in the cloud shell.
-Instead of using vi or nano on the terminal.
-*image

 With this code we’re creating an Express server and making the server listening on port 5000.

 Start the server by using nodemon: